Joining us today is upcycling entrepreneur, Lenore Hume, who turned her creative passion into a fulfilling lifestyle and a thriving business…

 LH: I had moved around a lot during my twenties and it had been 8 years since I settled in Calgary and started working at a major airline.
 I really loved the work I did, but there was quite a bit of internal business politics that was making it hard to feel fulfilled in my job.
 I was single, living in a big city in a job that wasn’t satisfying and I desperately felt like I needed to shake things up.
 I was also a little homesick for Manitoba so I decided to quit my job, sell my condo, pack up and start fresh!

 LH: Lather Creations is really my passion turned business.
-I’ve moved around so much since I left home that I was always looking affordable secondhand pieces I could paint and update to fill my living spaces.
+I’ve moved around so much since I left home that I was always looking for affordable secondhand pieces I could paint and update to fill my living spaces.
 There are so many benefits to upcycled furniture: it’s ‘green’, the furniture tends to be better quality, each piece is unique and they’re affordable.
-So I decided to turn my love of upcycled furniture into my very first business.
+But some people do prefer to buy fresh and brand new furniture like the pieces at Wayside Furniture House, I mean I can’t argue with that as they have some really nice pieces!
+Although I do prefer to personalise them myself, so I decided to turn my love of upcycled furniture into my very first business.

 My blog really opened the door to realizing I could make it happen – I connected with so many other furniture upcyclers from around the world.
 I watched and learned and just did.
-I did a ton of research on small business and set myself up with a business license, a tracking spreadsheet, some simple bookkeeping and a logo and business card/product tag.
+I did a ton of research on small business and set myself up with a business license, a tracking spreadsheet, some simple bookkeeping, and a logo and business card/product tag.
 I started selling on my local online classifieds and things are really taking off.
+I would definitely recommend using your local classifieds to sell stuff!
+I’m using a local one but there are also some more well-known ones like LeoList or Craigslist.
+Depending on how well this goes, I might move onto bigger classifieds where demand is greater.
 It’s been incredibly rewarding to put myself out there this way.
 I have big dreams of a studio and a boutique and professional paint sprayer and all kinds of great things – but I know that this is just the beginning!

 Q: Like so many dream chasers, you have a full time job.
 What challenges do you face as you try to pursue your passion in your free time?